scottboms/kirby-markup/README.md

 ## Usage

-To utilize the buttons in textarea field, you need to add them explicitly to [your blueprints](https://getkirby.com/docs/reference/panel/fields/textarea).
+The following textareaButton and writer field marks are included.
+To enable these in the panel, you need to add them explicitly to [your blueprints](https://getkirby.com/docs/reference/panel/fields/textarea).
 For example:

     text:
       label: Content